ErikThorsell/GSFC_Internship/azel/README.md

 ``src/getStationSpecs.py`` pulls the antennas' specifications from the file ``antenna.cat``. ``src/create_extract.py`` also uses ``antenna.cat``, it creates the file ``extract.py`` and ensures all the antennas in ``antenna.cat`` can be used.
+Both programs should be run in the folder ``src/``.

-**Note:** If you have limited disk space, or simply reluctant to waste space and time, remove the antennas not in use from *your copy of* ``antenna.cat`` before running the scripts above.
+**Note:** If you have limited disk space, or are simply reluctant to waste space and time, remove the antennas not in use from *your copy of* ``antenna.cat`` before running the scripts above.

 ## Output from the program